VlRsMD/PAD_task_bookstore/README.md

 First, the database connection is checked to the both databases (books database and customers database).
 If one of the databases or both databases are not connected, then an error is returned and commit is not done.
 If both databases are connected, then a new book is added to the books database, and simultaneously in the customer database the *orders_count* value is incremented by 1 for every customer.

+I implemented distributed cache with sharding and consistent hashing using the *hashlib* library in Python in the **'bookstore-service.py'**.
+The implementation is accompanied by explanatory comments about the details of the immplementation.

-For consistent hashing Redis cluster with 6 Redis nodes is implemented.
+I also made a separate version of the service in the **'bookstore_service_for_local_redis.py'** file to implement consistent hashing Redis cluster with 6 Redis nodes built locally.
 This Redis cluster has 3 master and 3 slave nodes.
 The configuration files for each Redis node can be found in the **'cluster-test'** folder and the corresponding subfolders for each node.
-The Redis nodes and the corresponding cluster are created using Docker.
 On each GET request to fetch the books from the database the books retrieved from the database are added to the Redis cache.
 Then each time a POST or PUT request is made, the Redis cache is cleared.
 Sharding is implemented automatically by Redis.

+And I have also made a separate version of this service in the **'bookstore_service_for_docker.py'** file to connect to the Redis nodes and the corresponding cluster if they are built using Docker.

-The project is dockerized and the configurations for the dockerization can be found in the **'docker-compose.yml'** file.
+The project (**'bookstore-service.py'**, **'replication.py'** and Redis nodes and cluster) is dockerized and the configurations for the dockerization can be found in the **'docker-compose.yml'** file.

 The set of HTTP requests for this project can be found in the **'postman-collection'** folder.